 in your area.
 Conveniently upload/ post your resume to your account for prospective employers to view.
 Your anonymous resume gets listed in the resume bank for employers to view.
 They will see everything you put in except for your name and contact information.
 When an employer reviews your anonymous resume and decides they want to consider you for an opportunity, they will construct an overview that will be emailed to you and placed in the "My Contact Requests" section of your account.
 You will be able to review these opportunities and decide whether you want to be considered for the position.
 You can also use your resume to apply for job postings currently posted on the job board that have the Allow Online Applications button enabled.

-**NOTE: To access all functions of our Nursing Careers Website
+**NOTE: To access all functions of our Nursing Careers Webpage

 , it is necessary to create a separate account, and you may use the same password you currently use for your LPNAO account.
 Setting this up is free, simple and easy!
 Click on the Career Center Photo (left) to explore real jobs in your area!